ENSL-Modding/CompMod/docs/full_changelog.md

 * HMG
     * Decrease clip size to 100 rounds
     * Increase reload speed to 4.5s from 5.0s
+    * Can no longer interrupt reload with secondary fire

 ## CompMod 2.10.0 - (5/1/2020)
 #### Alien